 Each year the Newton Falls School District is provided funds through the state and federal educational agencies that are utilized to supplement and support regular and special education programs.
 These funds are provided under various federal programs for specific uses.
 Some of the resources are targeted to provide services for children who may have experienced the effects of limited environmental and developmental opportunities.
 The focus is supplementing and enriching their educational curriculum through specialized reading and math programs.
 Other funds encourage innovative and supportive learning in the schools.
 There are also programs provided to supplement our efforts for children with disabilities.
 Funding has added educational materials, media center equipment, technological classroom supports, educational resources, and software supplies.

 The community is invited to offer suggestions for the use of these funds so that services are of value to our children.
-Suggestions and comments may be submitted to Robin Langley, Director of Special Services, at 330-872-0909, or to Mr. Paul Woodard, Superintendent of Schools, at 330-872-5445.
+Suggestions and comments may be submitted to Lori Witt, Director of Special Services, at 330-872-0909 ext.
+1006, or to Mr. Justin Christopher, Superintendent of Schools, at 330-872-5445.

 Parental Consent to Access Public Benefits (Medicaid)

 The Newton Falls School District has the opportunity to receive Federal Medicaid dollars through a program called the Ohio Medicaid School Program (MSP).
 Through this program, school districts can receive Medicaid dollars for services such as Speech, Audiology, Physical Therapy, Occupational Therapy, Nursing, Psychology, Counseling, and Social Work services.
 The district can receive funding when a student receives one or more of these services and the student has current Medicaid insurance coverage.
 In the process of billing Medicaid for these services, certain billing information must be shared with the Ohio Department of Jobs and Family Services.
 Before the district can submit claim data for Medicaid billing purposes, we must first obtain a signed Parental Consent to Share Information and Access Medicaid.